cp-algorithms/cp-algorithms/src/algebra/prime-sieve-linear.md

 Our goal is to calculate **a minimum prime factor** $lp [i]$ for every number $i$ in a segment $[2; n]$.

-Besides, we need to keep the list of all the found prime numbers - lets call it $array\ pr []$.
+Besides, we need to keep the list of all the found prime numbers - let's call it $array\ pr []$.

 Initially, we’ll fill out all the values $lp [i]$ with zeros, which means that we assume all numbers are prime.
 During the work of the algorithm, this array will be filled gradually.